ysraell/random-forest-mc/README.md

 - [My data science Docker image](https://github.com/ysraell/my-ds).

 With this image you can run all notebooks and scripts Python inside this repository.

+### TODO:

+- Feature importance analysis comparing the customized and baseline models.